ArchiveBox/docs/Upgrading-or-Merging-Archives.md

 ```

 ### Upgrading with plain Docker

+Upgrading with plain Docker is similar to the process with Docker Compose, but you have to run `archivebox init` manually at the end to finish the process.

 ```bash
 docker ps -a -q  --filter ancestor=archivebox/archivebox  # find any currently running archivebox containers